-Analysis | Trump’s resistance to face masks, even while infected with covid-19, sets him apart from other world leaders
+Trump’s resistance to face masks, even while he is infected with coronavirus, sets him apart from other world leaders

 “Since German reunification — no, in fact, since the Second World War, there has been no challenge that has required more solidarity from us,” Merkel said of the coronavirus in an address in March, setting the tone for her response.

-By April, she and other officials urged Germans to wear masks, especially in crowded indoors spaces or on public transportation, where masks have since been mandated.
+By April, she and other officials urged Germans to wear masks, especially in crowded indoor spaces or on public transportation, where masks have since been mandated.

 But for months, Merkel herself was rarely seen wearing one.
 In June, in response to a question from a reporter, she said she wore them when social distancing was impossible, as suggested by guidelines.